BJL156/ARM-C-Compiler/README.md

 ### Code Generation
 Traverses the AST and produces AArch64 assembly.
 It handles function prologues and epilogues, variables, operators, and the program entry point.

-## Supported C Features
-The compiler currently supports a subset of C, including:
-- `int`, `char`, and `void` types.
-- Variables and variable declarations.
-- Functions and function calls.
-- `if`/`else` statements.
-- `while` and `for` loops.
-- `return` statements.
-- Arithmetic and comparison operations.
-- Unary expressions.
-- Assignment expressions.
-- Pointers.

 ## Build
 > [!NOTE]